DanEscher98/Functional-Fundamentals/CategoryLambda/thougthsMonads.md

 ## Applications of Monads
 - Mathematically all monads are functors.
 - Monads are programmable semicolons.
-- *Haskell so loved the `world -> (a, world)` that gave us the monad.*
+- For Haskell so loved the `world -> (a, world)` that it gave us the `IO Monad`, that whosoever composes with it should not be impure, but free of side effects.
 - In Haskell, `main` is `main :: IO ()` or `main :: () -> IO ()`.
 So, a
     Haskell program is just one big Kleisli arrow in the `IO` monad.
-- In game programming, when a computer plays against a human, it can’t predict the opponent’s next move.
+- In game programming, when a computer plays against a human, it can't predict the opponent’s next move.
 It can, however, generate a list of all possible moves and analyze them one by one.
 - A function that has has read-only access to some external state, or